osburn-sharp/jeckyl/README.md

 This will create a very simple template for a module <name> and a class Options that will be a descendant of parent or Jeckyl::Options if not parent is specified.

+There is also a command that generates a markdown file containing all of the comments, so that you can easily include them in your yard docs.
+Run the command:

+    $ jeckyl comment path/to/config_class [class_name] >lib/project/config_comments.md

+It seems to be difficult to get this markdown into the yard docs, but one way is to add it as a @see tag:

+    # @see file:lib/project/config_comments.md

 Finally:

     $ jeckyl check <class> <conf> [class_name]